RIPE-NCC/db-web-ui/README.md

 * Point releases when we select (cherry-pick) fixes (and nothing else) from master to a branch
 * Hotfix release to fix a critical production issue

+### Deployment Process
+* Docker images are built from the Dockerfile in the `docker/` directory
+* Salt is used to deploy and manage containers across all environments
+* For local development, both Docker Compose and traditional IntelliJ-based deployments are supported